microsoft/pyright/docs/configuration.md

 **reportIncompleteStub** [boolean or string, optional]: Generate or suppress diagnostics for a module-level `__getattr__` call in a type stub file, indicating that it is incomplete.
 The default value for this setting is 'none'.

 **reportUnsupportedDunderAll** [boolean or string, optional]: Generate or suppress diagnostics for statements that define or manipulate `__all__` in a way that is not allowed by a static type checker, thus rendering the contents of `__all__` to be unknown or incorrect.
+Also reports names within the `__all__` list that are not present in the module namespace.
 The default value for this setting is 'warning'.

 **reportUnusedCallResult** [boolean or string, optional]: Generate or suppress diagnostics for call statements whose return value is not used in any way and is not None.
 The default value for this setting is 'none'.